 As a parent or carer, you'll want to give any child the best start in life, which is why looking after their eyes is super important.
-Their vision helps them find out about you and the world around – that’s because 80 percent of a child’s learning is through their sight.
+Their vision helps them find out about you and the world around them – that’s because 80% of a child’s learning is through their sight.
 Tick keeping their eyes in tip-top shape off your to-do list because we’re here to show you how.

 Have regular eye tests